aurovine/AudioCoin/README.md

-# This repository is in maintenance only as we prepare ADC to become a sidechain of BPL.
-The only updates now will be critical patches.
-None are on the horizon.
+# This is the official repository of Audiocoin (ADC).

 AudioCoin Official Development Repo
 ==================================